nerdlabyyc/nerdlabyyc.github.io/_posts/2015-11-02-free-printable-feminist-colouring-pages.md

 <p>Thanks to Shala from <a href="http://www.donteatthepaste.com/">Don't Eat the Paste</a>, <a href="http://geometrip.com/">Geometrip</a>, Heather from <a href="http://beautythatmoves.typepad.com/">Beauty that Moves</a>, and <a href="http://sinagtala.deviantart.com/">Sinagtala</a> for the colouring patterns.</p>
 </div>

-Next month is book club!
-Join us to read [What Works for Women at Work](https://www.goodreads.com/book/show/17920210-what-works-for-women-at-work) by Joan C. Williams and Rachel Dempsey.